 Disclosure :: This post is sponsored by the Parenting Center at Children’s Hospital.
 This post was originally published in 2016 but the facts remain the same – this is an amazing local resource for moms and families.
-Check out the NEW schedule for summer 2022 HERE.
+Check out the NEW schedule for Fall 2023 HERE.

 Why My Family Loves The Parenting Center

 I remember a recently married, new to New Orleans version of myself walking around Audubon Park, wondering about the colorful building with toys spilling out.
 You see it from the track on the downtown side near Magazine.
 Years later, a very pregnant me took a tour of The Parenting Center at Children’s Hospital and realized it was the building I’d been curious about.

 Then there was the postpartum me, this time carrying my new baby girl into The Parenting Center for my first Snuggles and Struggles class (ages 0-6 months).
 I was in desperate need of mom friends.
 The sweet woman I sat down next to had a son the same age as my daughter.
 Nearly four years later, she’s still a great friend.

 Any time I see a family taking a tour of The Parenting Center, I can’t help but share my two cents: the membership price is very fair, the toy selection and play structures both in and outdoors are carefully curated, and there are a wide variety of classes, including free music, art and water play.
 The staff offers parenting help via phone or in person.
 I’ve received advice and support on issues like sleep and sensory difficulties.